dsavickij/unicorn-microservice-platform/README.md

 HTTP service interface provided in microservice SDK must be implemented by the microservice to handle requests.
 To achieve that, a Web API controller needs to be created.
 This controller must inherit from `UnicornBaseController<>` class and provide HTTP service interface as a generic parameter to it.

-After everthing is done, a Web API controller should look similar to this:
+After everything is done, a Web API controller should look similar to this:

 ```c#
 public class CartServiceController : UnicornBaseController<ICartService>, ICartService